-The temperatures in Mojave are very high, and if you go from Los Angeles to Las Vegas, you may find information panels suggesting you turn off the air conditioning because the road will be uphill until you reach the California Sierra Nevada.
+The temperatures in Mojave are very high, and if you drive from Los Angeles to Las Vegas, you may find information panels suggesting for you turn off the air conditioning because the road will be uphill until you reach the California Sierra Nevada.

-If you’re wondering whether it’s necessary to take a gas bottle to cross the Mojave Desert is necessary, in our case, we had no trouble with a full tank, so it should be fine unless you are planning to spend several days in the area.
+If you’re wondering whether it’s necessary to take a gas bottle to cross the Mojave Desert, we had no trouble with a full tank of gas.
+It should be fine unless you are planning to spend several days in the area.

 BEST THINGS TO DO IN THE MOJAVE NATIONAL PRESERVE

-In this section, we will tell you the best things to see and to do in Mojave National Preserve.
+In this section, we will dive deeper into the best things to see and to do in Mojave National Preserve.

 On both sides of this road, you can find the largest concentration of Joshua trees in the world.
 Try to visit this location during the day to enjoy its absolute beauty.

-If you want to have a view from the top of this extensive Joshua tree forest, I recommend you take the Teutonia Peak hiking trail which is located at 5754 feet and is the highest point of the Cima Dome.
+If you want to view this extensive forest from the top, I recommend the Teutonia Peak hiking trail which is located at 5754 feet, the highest point of the Cima Dome.

-Also, when you cross this road, you will pass through Mojave Cross, a memorial dedicated to the dead of the First World War that rises over the Sunrise Rock and where we camped the night we spent in the Mojave Desert.
+Also, when you cross this road, you will pass through Mojave Cross, a memorial dedicated to the dead of the First World War that rises over the Sunrise Rock.
+We camped here the night we spent in the Mojave Desert.

-At the end of the road, we will reach the ghost town of Cima, which after being exploited for its mining resources was abandoned.
-Today, you can see different buildings demolished, as well as abandoned railroad cars that made Cima to be considered as a ghost town.
+At the end of the road, we will reach Cima, a ghost town that went abandoned after its mining resources were exploited.
+Today, you can see different demolished buildings, as well as abandoned railroad cars that made Cima to be considered as a ghost town.

 MOJAVE DESERT LAVA TUBE

 Mojave National Preserve is located on an extinct volcanic zone.
 In addition to lava deposits and slag cones, we can find up to 32 extinct volcanoes.
-One of the most impressive formations is a 1312 feet deep lava tunnel called the Mojave Desert Lava Tube, 1312 feet deep where there is a hole that creates light beams during the afternoon.
+One of the most impressive formations is a 1312 feet deep lava tunnel called the Mojave Desert Lava Tube, where there is a hole that creates light beams during the afternoon.

-Another essential thing to do in Mojave National Preserve is to watch the sunrise or sunset in the Kelso Dunes, the second largest dune system in California, extending over 44 square miles.
-In addition, the highest dunes rise about 600 feet, so after climbing them, we can enjoy incredible panoramic views of the desert.
+Another essential to do in Mojave National Preserve is to watch a sunrise or sunset at the Kelso Dunes.
+The second largest dune system in California, it extends over 44 square miles and rise about 600 feet to the top.
+From here, we can enjoy incredible panoramic views of the desert.

-During the wetter springs, the dunes are covered with wildflowers, coloring the sand and forming a unique pattern also found in other areas of the Mojave Desert.
+During the wetter spring season, the dunes are covered with wildflowers, coloring the sand and forming a unique pattern also found in other areas of the Mojave Desert.

-If you need more information, I recommend you visit the Kelso Depot Visitor Center, in the so-called Kelso ghost town.
-The building is an abandoned train depot that was reopened as a visitor center and a cultural oasis for everyone visiting Mojave.
+If you want more information, I recommend stopping at the Kelso Depot Visitor Center, named after the city that is now a ghost town.
+The building is an abandoned train depot that was reopened as a visitor center and cultural oasis for its visitors.

-Very close to the Hall-in-the-Wall Visitor Center we found one of the best hikes in Mojave National Preserve.
-The Rings Trail was named because of the metal rings that you must use to climb a section of this trail.
+We found one of the best hikes in Mojave National Preserve near the Hall-in-the-Wall Visitor Center.
+The Rings Trail was named after the metal rings that you must use to climb a section of this trail.

-According to a 19th-century legend, in order to hide from the cowboys, the American Indians climbed up and down the Banshee Canyon.
-To follow their tracks, a via ferrata was installed so visitors could take the same route.
+According to a 19th-century legend, the American Indians climbed up and down the Banshee Canyon in order to hide from the cowboys.
+A via ferrata was installed for visitors to follow and experience their tracks.

-As it is a circular route, if you don’t feel great about hiking the metal rings section , you can simply return from the same way.
-This road connects Mid-Hills to the Hole-in-the-Wall trail, where, also, there are signs that help identify the Mojave plants that we will find.
+As it is a circular route, if you don’t feel great about hiking the metal rings section, you can simply return the way you came from.
+This road connects Mid-Hills to the Hole-in-the-Wall trail, where there are signs to help identify the Mojave plants along the way.

-The limestone caves of Mitchell Caverns is another excellent attraction to visit in Mojave National Preserve.
-Located on a slope in Providence Mountains State Recreation Area, they are operational again after seven years closed to the public.
-To visit them it is necessary to book a guided tour by calling 760 928-2586 on Mondays from 8 am to 5 pm.
+The limestone caves of Mitchell Caverns is another excellent attraction within Mojave National Preserve.
+Located on a slope in Providence Mountains State Recreation Area, they are operational again after being closed to the public for seven years.
+To visit, it is necessary to book a guided tour by calling 760 928-2586 on Mondays from 8 am to 5 pm.

-The guided tour of one hour and 1’24 miles round trip takes place twice a day, at 11 am and 2 pm, from Friday to Sunday and on Mondays, with a maximum of 15 participants.
-The price of the tour is $ 10 per person with up to 15 participants per session.
+The one hour, 1.24 miles round trip guided tour takes place twice a day at 11 am and 2 pm from Friday to Monday.
+The tour is $10 per person with up to 15 participants per session.

 The caverns include two main caves called El Pakiva (The Devil’s House) and Tecopa.

-Curious formations take random forms throughout the cave.
-We will find spectacular and sharp stalagmites, stalactites and helictites.
+Curious and random formations are present throughout the cave.
+We will find spectacularly sharp stalagmites, stalactites, and helictites.

-The last town in the world alphabetically speaking, ZZYZX, also known as “Soda Springs,” is located in San Bernardino County, in the Mojave National Preserve.
+ZZYZX (the last town in the world when sorted alphabetically), also known as “Soda Springs,” is located in Mojave National Preserve, San Bernardino County.

-However, with the development of other means of transport, people crossing through this town were becoming less frequent, ending up turned into an abandoned place like other Mojave ghost-towns.
+However, with the development of other means of transport, traffic crossing through this town became less and less frequent.
+It ended up turning into an abandoned place similar to other Mojave ghost-towns.

-As soon as we entered the Cima Road, there were signs to pay attention to the road, since the Mojave desert tortoises often cross it.
+As soon as we entered Cima Road, there were signs to pay attention for Mojave Desert tortoises.

-Once we camped and the full moon lit Joshua’s trees, the howls of the coyotes began to sound closer and closer.
-Even though it might sound scary, it was the most magic soundtrack under the Mojave Milky Way.
+Once we set up camp and the full moon lit up the Joshua trees, the coyotes howl began to sound closer and closer.
+Though somewhat scary, it was the most magic soundtrack to hear under the Mojave Milky Way.

-The next morning, almost reaching the ghost town of Cima, we could see a big colony of wild black-tailed jackrabbit that was very active.
-We had never seen a rabbit with such large ears, much longer than common jackrabbits.
+The next morning, we saw a big colony of active wild black-tailed jackrabbit just before reaching Cima the ghost town.
+We had never seen rabbits with such large ears (much longer than common jackrabbits)!

-However, all of them disappeared when suddenly a bobcat, appeared crossing the abandoned train rails.
+However, all of them disappeared suddenly when a bobcat was found crossing the abandoned train rails.
 Sadly, our presence made him uncomfortable, and he left as fast as he could to hunt elsewhere.

 There are many animals in Mojave, but not all of them are harmless.
-The Mojave desert snake is one of those animals you need to watch out carefully, especially when you approach rocky areas.
-This snake, also known as the Mojave Rattlesnake, is one of the most poisonous snakes in the world, so although the chances of being attacked and bitten by a snake in Mojave are not very high, please do not enter the desert without knowing the necessary precautions to avoid encounters and always having a good travel insurance.
+The Mojave Desert snake is one to be careful of, especially when you approach rocky areas.
+Also known as the Mojave Rattlesnake, this is one of the most poisonous snakes in the world.
+Even though the chances of being bitten by a snake in Mojave are not very high, please do not enter the desert without knowing the necessary precautions to avoid encounters and a good travel insurance policy.

 WHERE TO SLEEP IN MOJAVE

-The best way to stay in Mojave is camping since within the Mojave National Preserve there are no hotels.
-If you want to look for hotels near Mojave, then try Barstow, Needles and Twentynine Palms, in California, or Primm and Searchlight, in Nevada.
+Your best option for accommodation is camping since there are no hotels within the Mojave National Preserve.
+If you want to stay at hotels, try Barstow, Needles, and Twentynine Palms, in California, or Primm and Searchlight in Nevada.

-The price is $ 12 per plot or $ 6 if you have an America the Beautiful pass and they operate on a First-Come, First-Served basis.
-In addition, you should know that the road to reach the Mid-Hills is a dirt road in not so good conditions as the one to go to Hole-in-the-Wall is much better on the other hand since the campsite is next to the visitor center.
+The price is $12 per plot or $6 if you have an annual pass, and they operate on a first-come, first-served basis.
+In addition, the road to Mid-Hills is a dirt road in bad conditions.
+The one to Hole-in-the-Wall is much better on the other hand since the campsite is next to the visitor center.

-Another way to sleep in Mojave is curious, but it is just camping legally on the side of the road.
-This is only allowed in certain areas, where traditionally it has been done.
-On the map at the end of the article, you will find these areas painted in black, so that you can locate them.
-We camped in Sunrise Rock, on the Cima road, where we had one of the most unforgettable nights of our life and of course, we enjoyed the sunrise surrounded by the unique Joshua trees.
+Another way to sleep in Mojave can be rather interesting as it is legal to camp on the side of the road in certain areas.
+On the map at the end of the article, you will find these areas painted in black.
+We camped in Sunrise Rock on the Cima road, where we had one of the most unforgettable nights of our life.
+And of course, we enjoyed a sunrise surrounded by Joshua trees.